 Take advantage of the sunlight hours

-Riding while the sun’s out will increase your serotonin levels, something that contributes towards mental wellbeing and happiness.
+As mentioned earlier, riding while the sun’s out will increase your serotonin levels, something that contributes towards mental wellbeing and happiness.
 Even when the sun’s hiding behind clouds, you’ll still get a serotonin boost.

 Prepare for riding in the dark

+Riding around during daylight hours can sometimes be a struggle, particularly during winter as the nights draw in.
 This isn’t a problem, and your mental health and fitness will still benefit from riding in the dark.

 When riding later in the day, try to pick a well-lit route.
 Also, make sure to add lots of lights to your bike.
 Front and rear lights are a bare minimum, but the more the better.
 So, why not also use reflectors, reflective clothing and wearable lights?
 You may resemble a Christmas tree, but at least you’ll be seen!

 Plan ahead and have your clothing prepared ahead of time.
 If you plan on going for an early morning ride, you’ll be more motivated if your clothes are laid out ready to go.

 If you’re unsure what clothing you’ll need, head over to our Cycling Clothing Buyer’s Guide for help.

 Hopefully, that gives you all the motivation you need to head out on two wheels – something that will help keep you healthy and provide a mental boost.

 You want to ride to a healthier you, you want Halfords!